-The student recipients of this award will receive a scholarship of $500 in recognition of their achievement and recipients and faculty mentors will be recognized at an event late in the semester.
+Sponsored by the Provost’s office, the Provost Awards recognize outstanding achievement in research and creative activity by IU Bloomington undergraduates.
+The student recipients (5) of this award will receive a scholarship of $500 in recognition of their achievement.
 Please note that this scholarship is considered gift aid and will count towards the total amount of financial aid awarded, in some cases resulting in a reduction of other types of aid.

-This award also recognizes that faculty who mentor undergraduates make a significant difference, encouraging and guiding students, and engaging them in this learning process and advocating for them.
-A good faculty mentor provides a role model for methods of inquiry and expression in a field of study and for the responsible conduct of research and creative activity.
-Good mentors often provide students with their first entry into professional circles and support the dissemination of the student’s work through participation in professional conferences, exhibitions, performances, or publications.
+The awards also serve to recognize faculty who mentor undergraduates engaging them in the learning process; advocating for them; and providing a role model for methods of inquiry and responsible conduct.
+Faculty mentors also provide entry into professional circles and support the dissemination of the student’s work through participation in professional conferences, exhibitions, performances, or publications.

 Nominations

-All undergraduate students and faculty are eligible.
-The procedure for nominating students has changed from previous years and faculty are not required to coordinate nominating a student with the dean of their school and can directly nominate a student to the Office of National Scholarships and Awards which is organizing the nomination, review and selection process.
+All undergraduate students and faculty are eligible and faculty members directly nominate a student to the office of National Scholarships and Awards in the Hutton Honors College which is organizing the nomination, review and selection process.
 Each submission should indicate the appropriate category(ies) of review for each nominee.

 Eligible papers or projects may come from disciplines across the professions, social and applied sciences, arts, humanities, natural sciences and mathematics.
 The categories are conceived to be broad and flexible, and to embrace activity of diverse kinds.
 Nominations of students who have engaged in multidisciplinary work are welcomed.
 In such cases, please indicate all relevant categories.